 Sulphuric Acid Anodising

-This is the most common form of anodic coating.
-Film thickness usually between three and thirty microns.
-The thinnest films stopping aluminium blackening the hands when handled, the thickest offering substantial corrosion resistance and electrical insulation without the loss of fatigue strength that can accompany hard anodising.
+Most commonly, the purpose of an anodic film is to protect the component; anti-galling, anti-wear, and anti-corrosion.
+Film thicknesses are usually between three and thirty microns.
+The thinnest films prevent aluminium blackening caused by handling.
+Thicker films will bestow substantial corrosion resistance and electrical insulation without making the losses in fatigue strength that can accompany hard anodising.
 The oxide layer is less dense than that of hard anodising and readily accepts a dye.
-Thicker, high quality films are often referred to as semi-hard anodising .
+Thicker and denser films than SAA are sometimes required and referred to as semi-hard anodising.

-As the name suggests the main purpose of this process is to provide a pleasing aesthetic appearance of components and covers a wide range of products of differing levels of integrity from publicity gimmicks to high quality instrument panels.
-As the natural colour is silver or light grey, dyestuffs may be used as colouring dyes.
-Prior to anodising the aluminium may be brightened or dulled chemically to achieve a required texture.
+As the name suggests, the purpose of this process is to provide a pleasing aesthetic appearance.
+Decorative anodising covers a wide range of products ranging from publicity gimmicks to the colour coding of surgical equipment.
+As the natural colour is silver or light grey, azo dye colours mix with this additively and produce bright coloured films.
+Before anodising, the aluminium may be brightened or dulled chemically to achieve the required texture.